-Metoclopramide is to help prevent you from feeling or being sick.
+Metoclopramide is used to help prevent you from feeling sick (nausea) or being sick (vomiting).

-Side-effects are rare, but some may cause you to be concerned.
-If you experience any unusual symptoms, speak with your doctor or pharmacist straightaway.
+If you experience any unusual movements of your body, head, face or eyes, speak with your doctor or pharmacist straightaway.

 |Used for||Nausea and vomiting|

 Metoclopramide is used to relieve feelings of sickness (nausea) or being sick (vomiting).
-Feeling sick can be a common symptom, but it may be due to a number of different causes.
 Metoclopramide is often prescribed when the sickness is associated with a surgical operation, a migraine headache, or as a result of radiotherapy or medicines for cancer.
 It works by helping to move the food in your stomach through your digestive system more quickly.
 This helps to stop you from feeling sick.